Or Text Us 303-805-8751

 Ground settlements from the adverse saturation of thick collapse-prone soils have been documented at over 6 feet.
 The location shown in the photo at right is on an alluvial fan in the town of Meeker where regional settlements have exceeded 4 feet.

 This hazard was recognized in western Colorado in the 1890s when raw land was first irrigated.
-It remains one of the primary geologic hazards that damages home foundations in the region.
+It remains one of the primary geologic hazards that damage home foundations in the region.

 For more information on collapsible soils, see the CGS publication, “Collapsible Soils in Colorado,” the 2009 winner of the John C. Frye Award in Environmental Geology from the Geological Society of America and the Association of American State Geologists.